The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Damien Hirst's Big Love (signed) is estimated to be worth between £35,000 and £50,000.
-This screenprint has shown consistent value growth, with an average annual growth rate of 2%.
-Over the past 12 months, the hammer price has ranged from £20,955 in December 2022 to £43,551 in October 2022.
-This work is popular on the market, having been sold 21 times since its initial sale in June 2011.
+This screenprint has shown consistent value growth, with an auction history of 21 total sales since its entry to the market on 27th June 2011.
+Over the past five years, the hammer price has ranged from £20,955 in December 2022 to £43,551 in October 2022.
+The average annual growth rate of this artwork is 1%.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis